-Our monitoring software informs staff in school of 'Graded Captures' when they reach the threshold which may indicate a potential Safeguarding risk.
+Our monitoring software informs staff in school of 'Graded Captures' when they reach the threshold for Grade 4 or Grade 5 which would indicate a potential Safeguarding risk.
 When this is the case, students will be spoken to and parents will be informed.
 If there is evidence of misuse of ICT, then a follow up is likely to be implemented.